ParticleHealth/synthetic-patients-ccdas/README.md

 This repository contains a collection of Synthetic CCDA Files that Particle Health (www.particlehealth.com) created.

-The repository is licensed using Creative Commons - Attribution (BY) license - https://creativecommons.org/licenses/by/4.0/
+The repository is licensed using Creative Commons Attribution (CC-BY-4.0) license - https://creativecommons.org/licenses/by/4.0/

 The repository has 5 patients with different clinical conditions.
 The patients are named mnemonically to make them easier to remember: